C# 14 features

 Learn how to use interpolated raw string literals in C# 11, including escaping braces, multiple $ characters, and conditional operators.

-Learn how to use C# 11 raw string literals to include whitespace, new lines, and embedded quotes without escape sequences.
+Use C# 11 raw string literals (triple-quote `"""` syntax) to embed whitespace, newlines, and quotes without escape sequences.
+Rules and examples.

 - How to switch to C# 11